Bell’s palsy / Ramsay Hunt Syndrome

 We have treated approximately 30 Bell's palsy/Ramsay Hunt syndrome patients in 2020, 4 of whom were the 2nd attack of the disease.
 Most patients who started treatment within 2 months of the onset of paralysis responded since the 1st treatment and had nearly-full recoveries.
 On the other hand, 4 patients showed improvement after a 2-month course.
 Fortunately, 2 of them also achieved nearly-full recoveries after 5 months of treatments, and the other 2 patients are still having active treatments.

 Facial nerve palsy is characterized by the loss of function of one side of facial muscles.
 The underlying cause can be a viral infection or autoimmune.
 Ramsay Hunt syndrome is characterized by facial muscle paralysis due to varicella-zoster virus infection.

 The objectives are different at different stages.
 We aim complete or near-complete recovery at the early stage (2 weeks to 3 months).
 Near-complete recovery is still achievable at the stage between 3 and 6 months.
 At the chronic stage i.e. over 6 months, any recovery is challenging, but our specific acupuncture technique can still help.
 Patients with chronic facial nerve palsy may have muscle spasms or twitching, which can be effectively relieved.

 Tolerability and risk

 Acupuncture is a well-tolerated safe treatment.
-Patients experience pain less than intramuscular injection and blood tests.
+Patients experience less pain than intramuscular injection and blood tests.
 However, patients may experience acupuncture-specific sensation, De Qi, which might feel like vague tingling and lasts seconds.